 LIFEHACK: Just follow the WYSIWYG ("what you see is what you get") principle and pronounce a corresponding sound for each letter.
 Done!

 Practically all learners hate boning up on vocabulary because it is boring and takes much time and effort.
-In many cases, lack of motivation and self-discipline becomes the reason why many learners’ vocabulary remains scarce for a long time.
+In many cases, a lack of motivation and self-discipline becomes the reason why many learners’ vocabulary remains scarce for a long time.
 As a result, even the learners who understand grammar well can’t speak the language fluently.
 This refers not only to German but to all other languages as well.

 But have you ever noticed how quickly you remember a word that sounds similar to its equivalent in your mother language?
 Native speakers of English and foreigners speaking English as a second language will be astonished to know how many German words are similar to the English ones!
 Thus, in many cases learning German words will take you seconds!